-Hosting your own International Overdose Awareness Day event or activity, or attending one, is a powerful way to stand together to remember people who have lost their lives to overdose.
+Hosting or attending an International Overdose Awareness Day event is a powerful way to stand together to remember people who have lost their lives to overdose.

 We provide campaign materials to share within your community to help prevent overdose.

 Post your tribute to a loved one who has passed away from an overdose.

 Donate and help to raise awareness of overdose and spread the message that overdose is preventable.

 Alexis Lenti much loved and adored daughter of Frank and Maureen.
 Mother of Brayden

 A person never knows what strength they have until there is no other choice.Worcester MA USA

 You will be forever in my heart my sweet son.
 Miss you so much.